deepankararora/sola-newsletters/readme.txt

 3. Import your subscribers from a CSV file or by simply copying and pasting into the text box provided
 4. Preview what your newsletter will look like on desktops, tablets and phones
 5. Add a newsletter signup widget to your site
+6. Send new post notifications with ease.
+Set up your standard template and new post notifications will be sent automatically.

 == Upgrade Notice ==

 Not applicable.

 == Changelog ==

+= 3.0.1 2014-10-14 =
+* Improvements:
+* Links changed to new documentation (New Help Desk solaplugins.com/support-desk)
+*
+* Bug Fixes:
+* Could not create a campaign due to a missing column
+* Could not confirm your subscription when signing up
+* View In Browser link stopped working in the preview mail

 = 3.0 2014-10-09 =
 * New Features: